 People like Hillary vote to send them there, then vote to pull them out.

-You've got to ask yourself when when ISIS takes over the very cities that these Americans died in or lost their limbs in, what's the point?
+You've got to ask yourself when ISIS takes over the very cities that these Americans died in or lost their limbs in, what's the point?

-And I don't know in good conscience if I don't have confidence that the war or effort to uh engage an enemy is not going to be fought to victory, I don't think I can support it anymore.
+And I don't know in good conscience if I don't have confidence that the war or effort to engage an enemy is not going to be fought to victory.

-Well, that that of course was the principle that that Reagan set up and uh became both Weinberger and Colin Powell's uh operating principles that you uh the war had to be so important that it was worth American lives, the war had to be uh one where we were gonna b bring to bear overwhelming force, and it was gonna be a very short, sharp engagement.
+Well, that, of course, was the principle that Reagan set up and became both Weinberger and Colin Powell's operating principles, that the war had to be so important that it was worth American lives.

-Um I I I have the same feeling.
+And I have the same feeling.

-It's it's not the young men and women who risk their lives, it's not the heroic young men and women, as you point out, who uh liberated Fallujah, it's not the the folks who have uh t suffered terrible wounds and have become wounded warriors that we are all proud of.
+It's not the folks who have suffered terrible wounds and have become wounded warriors that we are all proud of.

 I supported the Iraq war.